Crabcyborg/min-string/README.md

 **min-string with values over 255**

-min includes two functions that are not used internally: normalize and denormalize.
+min-string includes two functions that are not used internally: normalize and denormalize.
 These functions add support for up to 65280 (255 << 8).
 The same could be done for supporting higher, but even normalized a lot of the optimizations stop having a large impact.

 *Using the following integer array as input*